Anti-cheat

 Ouro is constantly adding and testing new patterns as more gameplay data flows through the system.
 Long-established, legitimate players help strengthen the comparison baseline over time, which means the anti-cheat gets better at separating high-level legitimate play from suspicious outlier behavior.

-Most competitive platforms rely on a client-side anti-cheat that installs on the player's computer and tries to detect cheat software before it runs.
-Ouro takes a different approach on purpose.
+Most competitive platforms lean on a client-side anti-cheat that installs on the player's computer and tries to detect cheat software before it runs.
+Ouro inverts the priority on purpose: server-side analysis is the foundation, and a complementary client-side layer is being added to catch what server-side structurally cannot see.

 The arms race problem